Condorcet Markets: Markets for Perfect Elections

 which can be rewritten in turn as

-from which we conclude $s_i = \frac{1}{k} \log( \frac{1-p}{p} \frac{b}{1-b})$ as desired. \end{proof} As $k$ tends to infinity, the optimal investment strategy will tend to $0$ for all agents.
+from which we conclude $s_i = \frac{1}{k} \log( \frac{1-p}{p} \frac{b}{1-b})$, as desired. \end{proof} As $k$ tends to infinity, the optimal investment strategy will tend to $0$ for all agents.
 However, it will do so in such a way that as $k$ grows, the optimal investment strategy tends to be proportional to $\ln(\frac{1-p}{p} \cdot \frac{b_i}{1-b_i})$ as desired.

 So, as $k$ grows large, a strategy profile $\s$ is in competitive equilibrium in a taxed market with respect to price $p(\s)$ whenever Equation \eqref{eq:balance} is satisfied together with the condition identified by Lemma \ref{lemma:taxed}.
 We denote by $\s_\taxCE(\b)$ such competitive equilibrium and by $p_\taxCE(\b)$ the price at such equilibrium.
-We then have: \begin{lemma} For any $\q$ and $\b \in \B_\q$, as $k \to \infty$,
+We then obtain the following lemma. \begin{lemma} In Taxed markets, for any profile $\q$ and $\b \in \B_\q$, as $k \to \infty$,

 \end{lemma} \begin{proof} To lighten notation we write $p$ for $p_\taxCE(\b)$.
 From the equilibrium condition (Equation \eqref{eq:balance}) and Lemma \ref{lemma:taxed} we have that